 Xarelto As Effective As Aspirin

 In October 2017, Bayer and Janssen stopped phase III of the NAVIGATE ESUS study early, when researchers showed the drug did not prevent stroke or increased bleeding better than over the counter aspirin.
-This screams an attempt by the manufacturers trying to get FDA approval for another use for the medication.
+This screams an attempt by the manufacturers trying to get FDA approval for another use of the medication.
 Bayer and Janssen are trying to regain control of the anticoagulant market.
 They don’t care if more people have uncontrollable bleeding events from their medication in the process.

 Xarelto Loses Lead and Consumers Suffer